New measures to promote employment beyond Montevideo (capital of Uruguay) - Decree Nbr. 281/019

-- A) Carry out the activity in a location at least 80 km far from the center of Montevideo.
+- Carry out the activity in a location at least 80 kilometres far from the centre of Montevideo.

-- B) Generate at least 15 direct qualified jobs with 50% of Uruguayan citizens at the end of the second financial year-end.
-This percentage can be reduced with previous authorization.
+- Generate at least 15 direct qualified jobs with 50% Uruguayan citizens at the end of the second financial year-end.
+This percentage can be reduced with prior authorisation.

-- C) Provide the services to at least 5 entities.
+- Provide the services to at least five entities.

-The DTT subscribed between Paraguay and Uruguay for the avoidance of double taxation and the prevention of fiscal evasion, with respect to taxes on income and on capital, entered into force on March 30th, 2019 but its provisions apply as from January 2020.
+The DTT subscribed between Paraguay and Uruguay for the avoidance of double taxation and the prevention of fiscal evasion, with respect to taxes on income and on capital, entered into force on 30 March 2019, but its provisions apply as of January 2020.

-On June 7th, 2019, the authorities of Brazil and Uruguay signed a tax treaty to avoid double taxation and prevent fiscal evasion with respect to taxes on income and on capital, which is still not ratified up to date.
+On 7 June 2019, the authorities of Brazil and Uruguay signed a tax treaty to avoid double taxation and prevent fiscal evasion with respect to taxes on income and on capital, which is still not ratified.

-On February 6th , 2020 Uruguay deposited its instrument of ratification of the MLI with the OECD's Secretary General.
-For Uruguay, the MLI entered into force on June 1st , 2020.
-Nevertheless, the provisions of the MLI will have effect with respect to a “Tax Convention included” as from the year following the one in which the instrument is in force in both contracting parties.
+On 6 February 2020, Uruguay deposited its instrument of ratification of the MLI with the OECD's Secretary General.
+For Uruguay, the MLI entered into force on 1 June 2020.
+Nevertheless, the provisions of the MLI will have effect with respect to a 'Tax Convention included' as of the year following the one in which the instrument is in force in both contracting parties.

 Production of software and related services - Decree Nbr.
 96/019

 During 2018, Law Nbr.
-19,637 introduced some amendments as from January 2018 to the exemption applicable for activities of production of software and related services, provided the assets are developed, at least in part, in Uruguay.
-This new decree introduces complementary provisions regarding to the regulation of the referred exemption:
+19,637 introduced some amendments as of January 2018 to the exemption applicable for activities of production of software and related services, provided the assets are developed, at least in part, in Uruguay.
+This new Decree introduces complementary provisions regarding to the regulation of the referred exemption:

-- In order to be deducted, the losses incurred in the acquisition of software from CIT taxpayers partially exempted, must be reflected in the respective documentation.
+- In order to be deducted, the losses incurred in the acquisition of software from CIT payers partially exempted must be reflected in the respective documentation.

-- It can be deducted the 60% of the expenses incurred in the software development and related services which are exempted incomes of CIT to the counterpart.
+- 60% of the expenses incurred in the software development and related services, which are exempted incomes of CIT to the counterpart, can be deducted.

-- The depreciation of software acquired as from the January 1st, 2018, will be deductible in application to the percentage of exempted incomes.
+- The depreciation of software acquired as of 1 January 2018 will be deductible in application to the percentage of exempted incomes.

-- For tax purposes, the property from the assets produced, will be attributed to the company that carried out such activities, to the extent it has the exclusive right of use and exploitation conceded from the partner or shareholder that registered it under the protection of intellectual property regulations.
+- For tax purposes, the property from the assets produced will be attributed to the company that carried out such activities, to the extent it has the exclusive right of use and exploitation conceded from the partner or shareholder that registered it under the protection of intellectual property (IP) regulations.

-The Resolution includes several provisions related to changes introduced by Law 19,566 to the Free Zones (FZ) Regime and by Regulatory Decree 309/018.
+The Resolution includes several provisions related to changes introduced by Law 19,566 to the FZ Regime and by Regulatory Decree 309/018.

-One of the most relevant changes to the FZ Regime is the provision of services from FZ to Non FZ territory, provided the beneficiary of said services is a taxpayer taxed by the Corporate Income Tax.
-In this regard, the Resolution issued by the Tax Office establishes that the services contracted by CIT taxpayers with Free Zone Users (FZU), must be linked to taxable income of the beneficiary.
-In addition, IRAE taxpayers must inform to the FZU that they meet the mentioned conditions, before the service is rendered.
+One of the most relevant changes to the FZ Regime is the provision of services from FZ to non-FZ territory, provided the beneficiary of said services is a taxpayer taxed by the CIT.
+In this regard, the Resolution issued by the Tax Office establishes that the services contracted by CIT payers with Free Zone Users (FZUs) must be linked to taxable income of the beneficiary.
+In addition, CIT payers must inform to the FZUs that they meet the mentioned conditions before the service is rendered.

-In addition, the Resolution states new requirements to the documentation issued by Free Zone User (FZU) and information that must be provided by the FZU to the Tax Office before carrying out exceptional, supplementary or auxiliary activities outside FZ.
+In addition, the Resolution states new requirements to the documentation issued by FZUs and information that must be provided by the FZUs to the Tax Office before carrying out exceptional, supplementary, or auxiliary activities outside FZ.

-Finally, it is foreseen compulsory application for Electronic Invoicing Regime to the FZU that are not already included in the referred regime.
-Such obligation applies also to non FZU that undertake certain activities in connection to FZ.
+Finally, it is foreseen compulsory application for electronic invoicing regime to the FZUs that are not already included in the referred regime.
+Such obligation applies also to non-FZUs that undertake certain activities in connection to the FZ.

-Mercosur (Southern Common Market) Origin of goods in Free Zones – Decision Nbr.
+MERCOSUR (Southern Common Market) origin of goods in FZs - Decision Nbr.
 33/15

-On 21st July 2019, Decision Nbr.
+On 21 July 2019, Decision Nbr.
 33/15 issued by the Common Market Council (CMC) of the MERCOSUR entered into force.
-This Decision establishes that all goods originated in a member State of the MERCOSUR—or a third country with the same origin rules (on the basis of an agreement with the MERCOSUR)— shall not lose their origin nature when they pass through a special customs zone, an export processing zone or a free zone provided such zones are under customs control.
+This Decision establishes that all goods originated in a member state of the MERCOSUR (or a third country with the same origin rules [on the basis of an agreement with the MERCOSUR]) shall not lose their origin nature when they pass through a special customs zone, an export processing zone, or an FZ, provided such zones are under customs control.

 This applies when the final destination of the goods is any of the full MERCOSUR members.

 The Uruguayan Parliament approved Law Nbr.
-19,739 that allows the Executive Power to provide a tax credit to those companies that carry out R&D activities to the extent they are properly certified by the National Agency of Innovation and Research.
+19,739, which allows the Executive Power to provide a tax credit to those companies that carry out R&D activities to the extent they are properly certified by the National Agency of Innovation and Research.